-ACTION TASK DELIVERABLE Specific communication objective networks, exchange of experience ange of To focus on best practice examples and discuss in details the applied methodologies within different contexts and institutional realities.
-To confront with other institutions on climate change mitigation policies and the role of states in contributing to GHG emissions reduction goals.
-Networking with similar international projects To improve existing monitoring mechanisms, to make use of data acquired in previous CCM related projects, to avoid already encountered problems and previous mistakes at policy implementation level, to build up on already obtained results, so to enhance the scientific, economic and social value of the project.
+ACTION TASK DELIVERABLE Specific communication objective Networking with similar Experience exchange visits To focus on best practice examples and discuss in details the applied methodologies within different contexts and institutional realities.
+To confront with other institutions on climate change mitigation policies and the role of states in contributing to GHG emissions reduction goals. with similar international To improve existing monitoring mechanisms, to make use of data acquired in previous CCM related projects, to avoid already encountered problems and previous mistakes at policy implementation level, to build up on already obtained results, so to enhance the scientific, economic and social value of the project.
 3. Elaboration of a Joint Action Program Joint Baltic and Finnish Action Program To identify and assess a set of policies to reduce climate change risks, based on CCM measures.
 To guarantee results transferability in the participating countries and throughout the whole temperate climate zone.